 Doctors are everyday heroes.
 They bring babies safely into the world.
-They ensure comfort and dignity for the dying.
-They help patients cope with chronic conditions and perform near-miracles with scalpels, deft fingers and a storehouse of clinical expertise.
+They perform death-defying procedures on beating hearts and broken bones.
+They help patients cope with chronic conditions and ensure comfort and dignity for the dying.

-And as sources for your healthcare marketing materials, they have some pretty amazing brains to pick.
-Whether you're introducing a new surgeon in your hospital's e-newsletter or promoting a service line in your healthcare magazine, tapping into your doctors' gray matter can help tell your brand's story.
+As sources for your healthcare marketing materials, they have some pretty amazing brains to pick.
+Whether you're introducing a new surgeon in a hospital's e-newsletter or promoting a service line in your healthcare magazine, a good interview with a doctor can help tell your brand's story.

 7 best practices for interviewing doctors

-Interviewing an expert doesn't have to be intimidating, as long as you do your homework.
-These 7 tips can help you get the story you need—and make the most of a busy doctor's time.
+Interviewing an expert doesn't have to be intimidating.
+These 7 tips can help you get the story you need while making the most of a busy doctor's time.

-1. Train your own brain.
-Knowing as much as possible about the condition or procedure you'll be discussing helps you compose great questions that will help make your story valuable for healthcare consumers.
+1. Do your research.
+Learn as much as you can about the condition or procedure you'll be discussing.
+This will help you compose great questions and let the doctor know you did your homework.

-Research the doctor too.
-This will help you establish rapport and may spark some interesting questions.
+Do some research on the doctor too.
+This can help you establish a relationship and may spark some interesting questions.
 You might:

-- Check your doctor's profile page on the hospital website or LinkedIn.
+- Check the doctor's profile page on the hospital website or LinkedIn.

 - Do a Google search for published research.